homelabos/homelabos/docs/software/webdavserver.md

 # WebDAV Server

 [WebDAV Server](https://hub.docker.com/r/bytemark/webdav/) A simple WebDAV service.
-If you enable WebDAV over SSL only you have a secure file transfer service setup, which is useful for e.g. syncing your notes from Joplin.
+If you enable WebDAV over SSL you will have a secure file transfer service setup, which is useful for e.g. syncing your notes from Joplin.
 If you don't need all the extra from NextCloud/OwnCloud, this service could be what you need.

 Files are stored in {{ storage_dir }}/webdav/data .